Skip to content

 Looking to bridge your custom token to Polygon PoS using the official bridge?
 Check out the guide on how to submit a request to get your token mapped.

-1. Deploy Sender contract
+1. Deploy sender contract

 Deployed at: